psamuels00/biking/README.md

 Strava's estimates using the small adjustments shown above.

-## Energy Output
+## Work Performed

-Energy is power over time
+Work is Force times distance, or Power times time:

-    E = P x time
+    W = P x time

 ## Total Caloric Output

-Calories are also a measure of energy.
+Calories are a measure of energy.
 Burning the calories of some food intake does not transfer efficiently to moving the bike along.
 Most of the energy goes off as heat or is used for something else.
 About 20-25% of the calories burned contribute to powering the bike.
 For this reason, I show calories as a range.
 The average is based on the center point of the range each day.